jsreport/docs/docs/configuration.md

 }
 ```

-this support of camel case form of extensions also works when specifying configuration as cli arguments or env vars, which is handy when working in environments where is difficult to pass arguments or env vars with hyphens
+This support of camel case form of extensions also works when specifying configuration as cli arguments or env vars, which is handy when working in environments where is difficult to pass arguments or env vars with hyphens.

 ```sh
 jsreport start --extensions.htmlToXlsx.someConfig value